eatulrajput/eatulrajput.github.io/README.md

 # Personal Website Repository

-I started this project in as a hobby in 2022, I wanted to keep an online presence through a website.
-It was developed using HTML, CSS initial.
-After a while tweaking many times in the website, I needed to manually update each components while using pure HTML, CSS, and little knowelege of JavaScript.
-Then I felt the urgency to learn a new stack React, to avoid the repetition of writing and copy pasting.
-This is how the website is React based at present.
+I began this project back in 2022 as a hobby, with the simple goal of establishing an online presence through a personal website.
+Initially, I built it using pure HTML and CSS, along with a bit of JavaScript.
+However, as I started to expand and maintain the site, I quickly ran into limitations — especially the repetitive work involved in managing similar sections across different pages.
+Every small update required manually editing multiple files, which was not scalable or efficient.

+That experience pushed me to explore better solutions, and that’s when I discovered React.
+It allowed me to break my site into reusable components and manage content more cleanly, without duplication.
+Since then, my website has been rebuilt using the React + Vite stack and Tailwind CSS for styling.
+It’s not just a portfolio — it’s been a personal learning journey in web development, and I continue to improve it as I grow as a developer.

 ## Technologies Used